bharatilax/portfolio/help.md

 - how to deploy a repo
     - go to the repo in github
-    - click on settings for the repo and `note not the profile settings`
+    - click on `settings` for the repo and `note not the profile settings`
-    - on the lhs, click on pages
+    - on the lhs, click on `pages`
-    - click on main branch and click on save
+    - click on `none`, then `main` branch and click on `save`
-    - wait until you get a notification saying your site is getting deployed
+    - wait until you get a notification saying `GitHub Pages source saved.`
-    - clcik on actions, wait until the build is succesful
+    - clcik on `actions`, wait until the build is succesful
     - once that is done, click onto the link to see the deployed website